 Marketing proposal template

-Marketing proposal template is suitable for small business proposals.
+This marketing service proposal template is suitable for small business proposals.
 It includes a straightforward layout that lets you show your prospective clients that you can meet their goals in a timely and cost-effective manner.

 A winning marketing proposal has all the elements in a logical order, and a good template won’t let you forget any of them.